AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 #### Regular Tasks

 **Regular tasks** are tasks that do not have child elements.
-They are defined as instances of {api:anychart.core.gantt.elements.TasksElement}anychart.core.gantt.elements.TasksElement{api}.
+They are defined as instances of the {api:anychart.core.gantt.elements.TasksElement}anychart.core.gantt.elements.TasksElement{api} class.

 To configure regular tasks, combine the {api:anychart.core.ui.Timeline#tasks}tasks(){api} method of the timeline with the following methods: